Portugal’s house price boom continues strong

-Lisboa apartments continue to obtain good rental yields, ranging from 5.4% to 6.2%, according to the Global Property Guide rental yields research of November 2017.
+Apartments in Lisbon continue to obtain good rental yields, ranging from 4.5% to 6.7%, according to the Global Property Guide research.
 As a reminder, the rental yield is the total percentage return you would earn as a landlord, when renting out your property.
 Smaller apartments tend to be most profitable.
-A 50 sq. m. apartment in Lisboa returns around 6.32% rental yields, whereas a 250 sq. m. apartment returns only 4.5% rental yields.
-Good rental yields are also to be had from villas in Lisboa ranging from 5.45% to 6.05%, and again the rule is the larger the villa, the lower the yield.
+A 50 sq. m. apartment in Lisbon returns around 6.32% rental yields, whereas a 250 sq. m. apartment returns only 4.5% rental yields.
+Good rental yields are also to be had from villas in Lisbon ranging from 5.45% to 6.05%, and again the rule is the larger the villa, the lower the yield.

-Gross rental yields from apartments in Algarve are moderate, ranging from 3.5% to 3.8% in November 2017.
+Gross rental yields from apartments in Algarve are moderate, ranging from 3.5% to 3.8%.
 Algarve villas have even poorer rental yields, at around 2.84% to 3.04%.

-In Lisboa, rents from apartments range from about €12 to €16 per sq. m. per month in November 2017, so that a 120 sq. m. apartment can be rented for about €1,578 per month.
-Villas in Lisboa rent out for around €9 to €11 per sq. m. per month, and a 450 sq. m villa can be rented for around €4,185 per month.
+In Lisbon, rents from apartments range from about €12 to €16 per sq. m. per month, so that a 120 sq. m. apartment can be rented for about €1,578 per month.
+Villas in Lisbon rent out for around €9 to €11 per sq. m. per month, and a 450 sq. m villa can be rented for around €4,185 per month.